Hong Kong drifter: Immigration Arrangements for Non-local Graduates

 Since 2001, the Hong Kong government has made special provision in its immigration ordinance, granting one year extensions to mainland students after graduation, with the expressed purpose of attracting new talent to the cities.
 Once mainland students graduate from Hong Kong universities, they have a full year to find jobs in the SAR.
 Hong Kong has also simplified the application process for working visas for mainland graduates.

-Under the Immigration Arrangements for Non-local Graduates (IANG), non-local graduates refer to persons from outside the ((Hong Kong Special Administrative Region)) (HKSAR) who have obtained a degree or higher qualification in a full-time and locally accredited programme in Hong Kong.
+Under the Immigration Arrangements for Non-local Graduates, non-local graduates refer to people from outside the Hong Kong Special Administrative Region who have obtained a degree or higher qualification in a full-time and locally accredited programme in Hong Kong.
 Hong Kong universities make use of this scheme to attract mainland students to stay after graduation.

 Admission Scheme for Mainland Talents and Professionals

 In July 2003, the Hong Kong government implemented the Admission Scheme for Mainland Talents and Professionals.
 The scheme's assessment criteria are in line with those under the General Employment Policy (GEP).
-The objective of the Scheme is to attract qualified Mainland talents and professionals to work in Hong Kong in order to meet local manpower needs and enhance Hong Kong's competitiveness in the globalised market.
-As at the end of 2012, 57 126 Mainland talents and professionals were admitted under the scheme.
+The objective of the scheme is to attract qualified mainland talents and professionals to work in Hong Kong in order to meet local manpower needs and enhance Hong Kong's competitiveness in the globalised market.
+As at the end of 2012, 57 126 mainland talents and professionals were admitted under the scheme.